cdslaborg/paramonted/generic/2/_includes/specdram.md

 +   `outputSplashMode = 'silent'`

     Under this option, no information about the simulation will be shown on screen.
-Use this option if the simulations are expected to be short and straightforward or there is a limit on the amount of text allowed for display in standard output.
+Use this option if the simulations are expected to be short and straightforward or if the amount of text allowed for display in standard output is limited.
 This situation happens, for example, in online code coverage and CI platforms.

 The default value for `outputSplashMode` is `'normal'` in compiled programming language environments and `'quiet'` in dynamic programming language environments.
 Note that the input values are case-INsensitive.

 ### outputStatus

-The simulation specification `outputStatus` is a scalar string of maximum `15` characters, whose value describes the protocol for dealing with and handling the simulation output files concerning potentially existing past simulations.
+The simulation specification `outputStatus` is a scalar string with a maximum length of `15` characters, whose value describes the protocol for dealing with and handling the simulation output files concerning potentially existing past simulations.
 The string value must be enclosed by single or double quotation marks when provided as input in an external input file.
 Three values are possible:

 +   `outputStatus = 'extend'`

     This is the default behavior where the sampler will search for any prior simulation output files with the same user-specified file name prefix in the working directory to restart the simulation.
 If an old interrupted set of simulation output files exists in the working directory, the sampler will attempt to restart the simulation from the last recorded simulation state.
 The restart operation may fail if the user has modified or tampered with the old simulation output files.
 If prior simulation files exist and represent a complete simulation, a new simulation run will be performed with a new set of output files starting from the last successful run.
 The parameters of the new simulation are initialized based on the output of the most recent successful simulation.
-For MCMC type of simulations, this means starting from the last sampled point in the output sample file of the previous simulation and using an initial proposal covariance matrix constructed from the output sample of the previous simulation.
+For MCMC simulations, this means starting from the last sampled point in the output sample file of the previous simulation and using an initial proposal covariance matrix constructed from the output sample of the previous simulation.
 A new simulation will start if the sampler does not find any prior simulations with the same output file names.
 This default behavior allows seamless restart functionality while ensuring old potentially valuable computationally expensive simulations are not inadvertently erased and replaced by the new simulation output files.

 +   `outputStatus = 'repeat'`

-    This option is nearly identical to 'extend' except for the fact that the new simulation specifications are not initialized from the specifications of the last successful simulation run (if any exists).
+    This option is nearly identical to 'extend' except that the new simulation specifications are not initialized from the specifications of the last successful simulation run (if any exist).
 Instead, a new set of simulation files will be generated as if the last simulation run is replicated.
 If the simulation configuration has not changed since the last successful simulation run, then the new simulation output sample, chain, and restart files will be identical to those of the last successful simulation.
 This outputting is primarily useful for cross-platform or cross-compiler testing and development.

 +   `outputStatus = 'retry'`

-    This option is nearly identical to 'repeat' except for the fact that the new simulation starts afresh and overwrites any potentially existing output files from the most recent simulation with the same names without ever using them.
+    This option is nearly identical to 'repeat' except that the new simulation starts afresh and overwrites any potentially existing output files from the most recent simulation with the same names without ever using them.
 There is no restart functionality with this option.
 The most recent simulation files are deleted regardless of completion status.
 This option is effectively equivalent to deleting the set of output files from the last simulation run and rerunning the simulation with the default value 'extend' for the specification `outputStatus`.
 Use this option for quick tests or small exploratory problems where lots of quick runs must be performed.

 The default value for `outputStatus` is `'extend'`.
 The input values are case-INsensitive.